epfl-ada/ada-2023-project-shinebrightlikeadamon/README.md

 We collect time-stamped data on the actor's award nominations/wins and the ratings of their movies (time-stamped with their release date) over time, resulting in one time series for the actor's awards and another for movie ratings, which we then perform Regression Analysis on.

+### Paired Matching
+We employed paired matching to examine potential causal relationships within observed correlations between time-stamped award nominations/wins and movie ratings.
+We standardized the continuous variables, calculated propensity scores and performed the matching.

 ### Regression Analysis:
 We apply Regression Analysis on the Time Series Analysis to determine how an actor's award win or nomination influences the ratings of their subsequent movies.